Configure Windows diagnostic data in your organization

 Use the appropriate value in the table below when you configure the management policy.

-Use Group Policy to set the diagnostic data level
+Use Group Policy to manage diagnostic data collection

-Use a Group Policy object to set your organization’s diagnostic data level.
+You can use Group Policy to set your organization’s diagnostic data setting:

 From the Group Policy Management Console, go to Computer Configuration > Administrative Templates > Windows Components > Data Collection and Preview Builds.